Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Switching templates

-GoDaddy has a clear advantage over Wix is when it comes to applying different templates to an existing site.
+GoDaddy has a clear advantage over Wix when it comes to applying different templates to an existing site.

-(I tried this across several templates with my GoDaddy site and the changes took place more or less instantaneously).
+(I tried this across several templates with my test GoDaddy site and the changes took place more or less instantaneously).

 With Wix however, if you tire of your chosen template and want to change it, unfortunately you’re out of luck — the only way to switch from one Wix template to another is to slog through a full rebuild of your whole site.